coordt/developerdocs/docs/01-setup/project-description.md

 - `fabfile.py`: The scripts and tasks we use to perform tasks on remote servers, using the [Fabric](http://www.fabfile.org/) library.
 - `Gruntfile.js`: The definition of tasks used to manage the various NGKit, `bower`-installed pacakges and other front-end tasks.
 - `manage.py`: The default command entry-point for Django.
-- `newrelic.ini`: Our configuration for the New Relic monitoring service.
 - `package.json`: The `npm` configuration for the various packages and their versions that `npm` will install into `node_modules`.
 - `requirements.txt`: The Python packages and their versions that are necessary for the project to run.
 - `setup.cfg`: This provides defaults for Python-specific linting of code.